 Our team and Promise Supply avoid chemical-based fertilizers and use organic fertilizers to get the right mix for your citrus tree; we recommend a combination of Worm Castings and Bios with a wee bit of your coffee grounds regularly.
 This would provide the required nutrients while also creating an organic ecosystem of beneficial bacteria and fungi that will help to protect your plant.

 If you want to be more scientific, the 3:1:2 NPK ratio of Gaia Green’s Insect Frass would also be an excellent product for citrus.

-The nice thing about organic fertilizers is that you can mix them, and there is little a much lower risk of causing issues due to overfertilization because they break
+The nice thing about organic fertilizers is that you can mix them, and there is a lower risk of causing issues due to overfertilization because they break down naturally.

 What potting mix should I use to replant my citrus tree in a container?

 Healthy roots make for healthy plants.
 Most commercial potting mixes are a good starting point when creating a citrus mix, but there are a few key characteristics to look for or amend to improve results.

 A potting mix for your citrus should be:

 - Have a neutral or acidic PH